This month is a good time to delve into sleep issues of employees, with two events highlighting the importance of sleep:

 The Link Between Employee Sleep Issues and Your Company’s Bottom Line

 Sleep issues not only affect people at home; they affect your employees at work.
-In addition to the affect on mental health, your employees’ sleep problems affect their productivity, and your company’s bottom line.
+In addition to the effect on mental health, your employees’ sleep problems affect their productivity and your company’s bottom line.

 “Poor sleep affects the brain and subsequent behaviors in many ways,” says Dr. Derek Richards, Chief Science Officer at SilverCloud Health.
 “Even after only one night of disruptive sleep, employees can experience a reduction in learning and processing ability, attention span, creativity, and critical thinking.”
 Research has also shown that sleep issues lead to more worker errors, as well as an inability to take in or remember information, and reduces decision-making ability.